Courseiva

 Database SecurityhardMultiple ChoiceObjective-mapped

 A company has an Amazon DynamoDB table that stores sensitive user data.
 The security team requires that all data is encrypted at rest using a customer-managed AWS KMS key.
-Additionally, they want to ensure that the table can only be accessed by a specific IAM role.
-Which combination of steps should be taken to meet these requirements?
-(Select TWO.)
+Which step should be taken to meet this requirement?

 Answer choices